G-4GY25QDH45

 >> BPA is possibly the highest speed to value that you will ever experience in your organisation.

->> We deliver in micro-projects that are typically 5 to 15 days from start to delivery
+>> We deliver in micro-projects that are typically 5 to 15 days from start to delivery (with some testing / warm-up / adjustments after delivery)

 >> BUT, this is only possible when we ruthlessly contain ourselves to the essentials of a process.